kellymore/context-engineering-vs-prompt-engineering/README.md

-# Real Python Content Engineering: FastAPI Items Service
+# Context Engineering: FastAPI Items Service

 This repository is a small, realistic FastAPI project built for teaching context engineering in Python codebases.